 Aurinia is incorporated pursuant to the Business Corporations Act (Alberta).
-The Company's common shares are currently listed and traded on the Nasdaq Global Market (Nasdaq) under the symbol AUPH and on the Toronto Stock Exchange (TSX) under the symbol AUP.
+The Company's common shares traded on both the Nasdaq Global Market (Nasdaq) under the symbol AUPH and on the Toronto Stock Exchange (TSX) under the symbol AUP.
+As of July 30, 2021, the Company's common shares will solely trade on the Nasdaq following the voluntary delisting by the Company from the TSX.
+Refer to Note 19 "Subsequent Event" for further discussion.

-2. Basis of Presentation
+Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements for the three months ended March 31, 2021 have been prepared in accordance with generally accepted accounting principles in the United States (U.S. GAAP) for interim financial information and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States (U.S. GAAP) for interim financial information and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X.

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all adjustments, consisting of normal recurring adjustments considered necessary for fair presentation in accordance with U.S. GAAP.
-The condensed consolidated balance sheet as of December 31, 2020 was derived from audited annual financial statements but does not include all disclosures required by U.S. GAAP.
+The condensed consolidated balance sheet as of December 31, 2020 was derived from audited annual financial statements but does not include all annual disclosures required by U.S. GAAP.
 These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
-The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the results to be expected for the full year or any other future periods.
+The results of operations for the six months ended June 30, 2021 are not necessarily indicative of the results to be expected for the full year or any other future periods.